WECZ: WECZ: AM and FM go separate ways

 In 1987 WPXZ retained its call letters for the FM station, but the AM adopted the calls WECZ and an easy-listening format of satellite-delivered MOR and nostalgia music.
 The new station became known as "Easy 1540" and continued operating under this format for about six years.
 The station also aired Pittsburgh Pirates baseball day games, and syndicated talk show host Rush Limbaugh.

 The station underwent another image overhaul in the late 1990s, switching to a classic country satellite-delivered format and taking the new name "The Groundhog AM 1540."
 Outcry from the community over the loss of the older music resulted in another format shift back to the MOR and Nostalgia music, but the Groundhog moniker was retained.

 In 2002, the music was again dropped, with the increasing popularity of syndicated talk show hosts Laura Ingraham and Tom Martino.
 The station operated as "Groundhog Talk" for about a year until the moniker was dropped altogether and rebilled as "News/Talk AM 1540".

-WECZ Today
+WECZ today

 Sometime in the first quarter of 2019, WECZ AM 1540 and W265DI 100.9 FM became Fox Sports Punxsutawney, with an all-sports format by Fox Sports Radio.
 The "Polka" Mike show moved to sister station WPXZ 104.1 FM.

-On March 1, 2023 WECZ and its FM translator changed their format from sports to country, branded as "Groundhog Country".
+On March 1, 2023, WECZ and its FM translator changed formats from sports to country, branded as "Groundhog Country".